 Everyone Hates Payday Loans – Except the 12 Million People that Use Them

 In the history of the United States, few legitimate businesses have been attacked with the fervor and animosity that critics have been directing toward payday lenders.
 President Obama has spoken out against payday loans, and some of his top aides met with a coalition of religious leaders recently to discuss the need to regulate the industry.
 When comedian Sarah Silverman was a guest on Last Week Tonight, she and host John Oliver urged consumers to consider an alternative to payday loans as “literally anything else.”
 Several states have already enacted legislation that bans or severely limits payday lending.
 Credit Karma calls payday loans “just bad news.”
 The Consumer Financial Protection Bureau, commonly known as the CFPB, has led the charge to regulate the payday lending industry and has recently released its proposed rules that could potentially force payday lenders out of business.
-All of the publicity generated by politicians, celebrities and consumer agencies might lead you to believe that everyone hates payday loans — yet more than 12 million Americans use them.
+All of the publicity generated by politicians, celebrities and consumer agencies might lead you to believe that everyone hates payday loans and payday loan stores — yet more than 12 million Americans use them.

 Why Would So Many People Choose a Universally Hated Financial Product?